 HillSide Christian College is going through a cycle of extensive grounds and buildings developments.
-The College consists of:
+The College currently consists of:

-- New Arts' Building (2023);
+- Primary Classroom/Staffroom Build (2023/24);

-- New Pre-Primary Build (2023/24);
+- New Pre-Primary Build (2024);

+- Performing Arts' Centre;

 - Secondary Science block;

 - Office/administration building at the front of the College;

 - A spacious Library/ICT building;

 - Kindergarten and Pre-primary centres;

 - Classrooms which are used as the Out of School Hours Care (OSHC) facility;

 - Double Classrooms separated;

 - All new general classrooms (all under 15 years old);

 - Undercover area (Primary);

 - A gazebo area for quiet activities;

-- Full sized basketball court and half court;
+- Full sized basketball court and two half courts;

 - A grass oval;

 - Secondary classrooms; Hospitality, D&T, Manual Arts' shed and general purpose areas;

 - Two amphitheatres between the Library and secondary classrooms;

-- Five sets of toilets;
+- Six sets of toilets;

 - A sports store;

 - A gardening store shed.